hexters/hexa-docs/README.md

     . . .
 }
 ```

 ### Page

-How to declare access permission for Page:
+To declare access permissions to a Page, follow the same process as for a resource.

 ```php
 use Filament\Pages\Page;
 use Hexters\Hexa\Traits\HexAccess;

 class Dashboard extends Page
 {
     use HexAccess;

     protected static ?string $permissionId = 'access.dashboard';